department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B conversation-guide.md

-Conversation Guide
+# Conversation Guide
-Moderator logistics
-2-3 days before the session
-Review VA Platform's Research Checklist.

-Complete any project-specific setup tasks for this study (List them below)

- Step 1

- Step 2

- Step 3

-Day of the session
+## Day of the Session
-Use #feedback-backchannel in Slack for real-time feedback from observers.
+1. Use #feedback-backchannel in Slack for real-time feedback from observers.
-Mute your Slack notifications.
+2. Mute your Slack notifications.
-Send out the observer instructions to your observers (Slackbot will do this for you if you type "observer instructions" into #feedback-backchannel).
+3. Send out the observer instructions to your observers (Slackbot will do this for you if you type "observer instructions" into #feedback-backchannel).

-Starting the session
+## Starting the Session
-In the Attendees section, make sure everyone except the participant is on mute.
+1. In the Attendees section, make sure everyone except the participant is on mute.
-In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked Check your [screensharing setup] and share permissions for participants.
+2. In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked
+3. Check your [screensharing setup] and share permissions for participants.
-When the participant is ready, begin the session with the following intro* Intro - 5 minutes
+4. When the participant is ready, begin the session with the following intro*

+## Intro - 5 minutes
 Thanks for joining us today!
 My name is [NAME] and [NOTETAKER NAME] is taking notes.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

 Today we're going to talk about [description of your project].